Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if the stack is empty.

-Removes the top value from the stack and returns it:
+Removes and returns the top value from the stack:
 ```
 int top_value = stack.pop();
 ```